 Ocean with David Attenborough (2025)

-Start here if you want something brand new.
-Ocean with David Attenborough arrived in cinemas on 8 May 2025, coinciding with his 99th birthday, and became the highest grossing documentary release of 2025 in the UK and Ireland, as well as the highest grossing nature documentary in cinemas this decade.
-It is now streaming on Disney+.
-The film covers coral reefs, kelp forests and the open ocean, and lands closer to a rallying cry than a nature series.
-Attenborough is in fine form, and for a documentary built around urgency, it is surprisingly hopeful.
-Open Planet Studios
+Start here because it is the newest, and because the numbers behind it are remarkable for a documentary.
+Ocean arrived in cinemas on 8 May 2025, coinciding with Attenborough’s 99th birthday, and became the highest-grossing documentary release of 2025 in the UK and Ireland, as well as the highest-grossing nature documentary in cinemas this decade.
+It is now on Disney+.
+The film covers coral reefs, kelp forests and open ocean, and lands closer to a rallying cry than a traditional nature series.
+Surprisingly hopeful for something built around urgency.

 Planet Earth (2006)